• Oxford's Historic Robert Morris Inn To Become Luxury Condos?

 Another consideration of this exception would be that ANY commercial property owner in town could now use the approval of the Robert Morris Inn's exception to build condos, apartments or townhouses because of precedent.
 This might mean that local marinas could turn this wonderful town into St. Micheals or, even worse, Kent Island, by adding development that would ruin the quiet, beautiful nature of Oxford.
 What might be next?

-This consideration of re-zoning appears to be yet another move toward the degradation of Oxford.
+This consideration of re-zoning appears to be a possible move toward the degradation of Oxford.
 Converting the Robert Morris Inn into so-called luxury condos must not happen for many reasons.
 Beyond eroding quality of life for all of us who call Oxford home, this kind of exclusivity would be as insulting to the residents of Oxford as the bloated development currently happening in Bellevue.

-And, as always, it waits to be determined who will make money off the ruination of the Inn and Oxford.
+And, as always, it waits to be determined who will make money off the project at the Inn and this change to Oxford's historic landmark.
 Aside from the possible business involved, will there be locals looking to line their pockets because of this amended ordinance?
 Will they trade the history and character of this town for their own aggrandizement?
 Possible.

 It's time for the residents of Oxford to speak up.